Aircon Refrigerant System

 | Pressure is low, leak at coil or compressor | Major component leak | Assess whether replacement is needed |

-A simple joint leak repair followed by refill is straightforward work.
-Cooling returns immediately after the system is recharged.
+- A joint or valve leak followed by a refill is straightforward work, and cooling returns immediately after the system is recharged.
+Leaks at the coil or compressor are more involved and may require partial disassembly or component replacement.